-Sorrento, it’s perfect for your Amalfi Coast vacation in winter because it always offers good services and also good transportation.
-In fact, in Sorrento, there is a train station, buses for the Amalfi Coast Towns, and also a tourist port with ferry boats with different destinations.
+Sorrento, it’s perfect for your Amalfi Coast vacation in winter because it always offers good services and transportation.
+Sorrento has a train station, buses for the Amalfi Coast Towns, and a tourist port with ferry boats with different destinations.

 What are the top things to do on the Amalfi Coast in winter?

 Then Sorrento is also a perfect point to stay if you want to visit nearby towns and tourist places.
-You can go by train to Napoli for an amazing pizza, to Pompei or Ercolano for a time travel.
+You can go by train to Napoli for a fantastic pizza, to Pompei or Ercolano for a time travel.
 You can go to Positano or Amalfi by bus.
-You can also go to Capri using a company that works in every period of the year.
+You can also go to Capri by boat.

 You have to know that there are fewer boats in winter than in summer.
 So plan your day tour according to the available boat times.
-These are for example, the boat times available in winter 2021/2022.
+These are, for example, the boat times that were available in winter 2021/2022.

 Here is a list of the Top 10 places to visit on the Amalfi Coast in winter:

 - Positano + Nocelle: Path of the gods

 - Fjord of Furore + Marina di Praia Beach

 - Naples: Pizza + area of Spaccanapoli + Castel Dell’Ovo + excavations of Piazza Bellini

 Sorrento is a lively town, and spending your time here is enjoyable.
 Sorrento is full of characteristics corners, streets, and shops.
 The food is good and the sea view is beautiful.